dixslyf/mnist-digits-nb-nn/report/report.typ

 to form an auxiliary set (see @sec-performance-estimation for the rationale).

 Hyperparameter tuning
-was conducted for 100 trials for both models.
+was conducted with 100 trials for both models.
 Each trial selects a set of parameters to initialise the model with, using stratified $k$-fold cross-validation